dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 “The day GlobalGiving told me they were giving us money, I was so excited to tell her,” Penwell said.
 With the flurry of donations in the months following Yolanda, including the small sums that individual UCLA students dropped into jars on Bruin Walk in December and January, GlobalGiving wrote a $15,000 check for Penwell’s birth center.

+{% figure_img 0 caption %}

 Mercy in Action donated the grant to Cumpio’s clinic so that she could rebuild her business and continue giving midwifery services to the women who lived through the typhoon.

 Last month, the new clinic opened its doors for the first time.

-Each room was painted a different pastel yellow, green or purple.
+Each room was painted a pastel yellow, green or purple.
 A tall wooden cabinet in the recovery room holds colorful baby blankets and a set of baby caps that will be given to each new mother before she leaves the center.

 “During the disaster, you can see the goodness of other people, even if they have different cultures and different beliefs,” Cumpio said.

 The new clinic serves any woman who comes to deliver her baby.
-In the spirit of paying it forward, all of Cumpio’s services are free.
+In the spirit of paying it forward, all of Cumpio’s services are free. ■